Clematis 'Sweet Summer Love' Description

 Head-turning blooms open red, then purple to violet with hues varying depending on light intensity.

-Clematis are a low maintenance Flowering Vine.
-They do not require any complex pruning only to prune back in spring to about 6-10" above the ground.
+Clematis are a low maintenance flowering vine.
+No complex pruning required - just cut back in spring to about 12-18" above the ground.

 Recommended For You: